splunk/contentctl/README.md

 **Because contentctl uses a large number of dependencies, it's recommended to install contentctl in a virtual environment.
-The instructions below use "poetry" and follow this recommendation.
+The instructions below using "poetry" ALSO follow this recommendation.
 Poetry will automatically create a new virtual environment for you.
 It is typically recommended to install poetry to the Global Python Environment.**

-#### Install via pip (coming soon):
+#### Install via pip (recommended):
 ```
 python3.9 -m venv .venv
 source .venv/bin/activate
-pip install splunk-contentctl
+pip install contentctl
 ```

 #### From Source (advanced)